ICAP, MTS offer benchmark euro zone repo index

 Financial institutions use the repo market to borrow cash by posting collateral, such as government bonds.

-"The new RFR Euro index gives euro cash investors, treasurers, bond traders and bond investors a benchmark for the whole euro zone, backed by over $200 billion (118.82 billion British pound) in cleared transactions collateralised with sovereign bonds," said Oliver Clark, head of money market and derivatives product at MTS.
+"The new RFR Euro index gives euro cash investors, treasurers, bond traders and bond investors a benchmark for the whole euro zone, backed by over $200 billion in cleared transactions collateralised with sovereign bonds," said Oliver Clark, head of money market and derivatives product at MTS.

 The index is based on one-day repo transactions on BrokerTec, ICAP's global electronic fixed-income trading platform, and MTS, using government bonds issued by all the euro zone countries.
 It will indicate volume-weighted funding rates using those bonds as collateral.